Uniform convergence to the Airy line ensemble: Last passage percolation in other environments

 \subsection{The Sepp\"al\"ainen-Johansson model}

-Nonintersecting Bernoulli random walks of Theorem \ref{T:main-walk} are directly related to a different last passage percolation model.
-Consider a semi-infinite array $W:\N^2\to \{0,1\}$ where each $W_{i, j}$ is an independent Bernoulli random variable with mean $\be/(1+\be)$, that is odds $\beta$.
+Nonintersecting Bernoulli random walks of Theorem \ref{T:main-walk} are directly related to a different last passage percolation model. \begin{definition} Consider a semi-infinite array $W:\N^2\to \{0,1\}$ where each $W_{i, j}$ is an independent Bernoulli random variable with mean $\be/(1+\be)$, or equivalently, odds $\beta$.
 Define the last passage value

 Here the supremum is taken over all paths $\pi = (i, \pi_i)_{i \in \{1, \dots, m\}}$ in the box $\{1, \dots, m\} \X \{1, \dots, n\}$ where $\pi_i$ is a nondecreasing sequence.
 These are no longer up-right lattice paths, but rather they are forced to have \emph{exactly} one coordinate in each column.
-This is called the Sepp\"al\"ainen-Johansson model.
-It was defined and the arctic curve was obtained in \cite{seppalainen1998exact}.
+This is called the \textbf{Sepp\"al\"ainen-Johansson model}.
+This model was defined and the arctic curve was obtained in \cite{seppalainen1998exact}.
 The fluctuations of $L_{n, 1}(m)$ were analyzed in \cite{johansson2001discrete}.
 As with usual lattice last passage percolation, we can also define

-where the paths $\pi^j$ are strictly ordered ($\pi^j_i < \pi^{j-1}_i$ for all $i, j$) and still have exactly one coordinate in each column.
-For fixed $n$, the functions
+where the paths $\pi^j$ are strictly ordered ($\pi^j_i < \pi^{j-1}_i$ for all $i, j$) and still have exactly one coordinate in each column. \end{definition}